ekino/ekino-tools-version/README.md

 ## Description

 Tool that provides convenient version management webapp.
-It is based on Play framework, using activator, sbt, akka and Scala.
+It is based on Play framework, akka and Scala.

 It provides 4 views:
 * Main view: list of the repositories